PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-11 10:35:58
+Last updated: 2024-04-11 10:37:39
-Random Quote: If you want my advice?
-Get out of your own goddamn drama for a minute. - Nicky Nichols
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams